csmutz/apache_tcp_info/README.md

-# apache_tcp_info
+# mod_tcpfingerprint
-adding module that retrieves connection tcp_info from kernel, makes available for logging and environment variables for scripts
+Create a module that retrieves connection tcp fingerprinting from kernel, makes available for logging and environment variables for scripts.

+In the future, protentially have database for known fingerprints, especially devices like IoT devcies/SOHO routers/etc commonly used for proxies in residential proxies.

+## Attributes

+List of attributes we will collect.

 ## Design

-Biggest issue is how to retrieve TCP_INFO in portable way.
-TCP_INFO differs between platforms and linux has numerous additions across kernel versions.
-Use getsockopt or netlink on linux?
- - getsockopt is best because its synchronous
+mod_tcpfingerprint will collect information on every new connection at the start of the connection.

+We will use two different mechanisms to get data from kernel
+ - TCP_INFO to get RTT and things like path_mtu
- - We can get full syn packet using TCP_SAVE_SYN
+ - syn packet using TCP_SAVED_SYN

-Probably getsocktopt because it's more portable and synchronous.

-Do we collect TCP_INFO at start or per-request?
+   - This will require enabling TCP_SAVE_SYN on listen socket

+The module will add env vars for every request

+The module will register a new function for custom logging.

 ### Notes